 consists of one or more section

 blocks.
-The bulk of the user interface — the ability to select devices, type in or select other input, display paragraphs, etc. — is done inside a section
+The bulk of the user interface — the ability to select devices, type in or select other options, display paragraphs, etc. — is done inside a section

 .